Kteferra22/many-voices-public/README.md

 • shallow journaling experiences
 • reduced personal introspection
-• over-reliance on AI responses
+• over-reliance on automated responses

 There is an opportunity to design a digital experience that **guides reflection rather than replaces it**.